adamko-dev/dokkatoo/README.md

 Once the Dokkatoo plugin is applied to a project, it can be configuring using the `dokkatoo {}` DSL.

+Here is an example - it is not exhaustive and does not cover all functionality.

 ```kotlin
 // build.gradle.kts